When to Stop Using Diapers: Signs Your Child is Ready for Potty Training

 3. Awareness of Dirty Diapers

 Does your child tug at their diaper after soiling it?
-Such behaviour shows they’re becoming aware of their bodily functions—an essential step in potty training readiness.
+Such behavior shows they’re becoming aware of their bodily functions, an essential step in potty training readiness.

 4. Communicating Their Needs